 The history of EMCÉ starts in the nineteen thirties in the Brabant province of the Netherlands.
-In 1933 a machine workshop was started in the vilage of Sprang-Capelle that also gave its name to the new company, Eerste Machinefabriek Capelle (First machine factory Capelle).
-Very soon bigger premises were needed, and the company moved to the neigbbouring town of Waalwijk.
+In 1933 a machine workshop was started in the village of Sprang-Capelle that also gave its name to the new company, Eerste Machinefabriek Capelle (First Machine factory Capelle).
+Very soon bigger premises were needed, and the company moved to the neigbouring town of Waalwijk.

 Not only the company grew, also its products increased in dimension and complexity, as a result of entering more demanding markets, the ever increasing call for certification and project management prompted the company to become ISO9001:2008 (currently ISO9001:2015) certified.
 As a result the number of staff members involved with "paperwork" such as design appraisals, product data sheets, project coordination, quality assurance and documentation has increased since enabling EMCÉ to confidently offer customers at the top end of the market the equipment, documentation, certification and support they expect and demand.

-And in case you wonder....yes, we stil take pride in providing simple but effective winches for those customers that require them.
+And in case you wonder....yes, we still take pride in providing simple but effective winches for those customers that require them.